eGSIM

 export DJANGO_SETTINGS_MODULE="egsim.settings_debug";python manage.py migrate egsim

-And then remember to Repopulate the db
+And then repopulate the db:

 Notes: